 Considering the source of the wave to be spherical, the Fresnel approximation approximates these spherical wavefronts with parabolas:

-The validity of the Fresnel approximation requires that the next term in the Taylor expansion of the phase,
+The validity of the Fresnel approximation requires that the next term in the Taylor expansion of the phase, , must be much less than .
+This is a stricter condition than just .
+It can be related to the Fresnel number where is a characteristic transverse dimension (of aperture or beam).

-- The 2D Fourier transform of
+The 2D Fourier transform of is .

-. - We take the inverse Fourier transform:
+We take the inverse Fourier transform:

-We find that the impulse response function
+We find that the impulse response function is given by:

-This impulse response is useful because for a linear system, the output
+This impulse response is useful because for a linear system, the output for an arbitrary input is given by the convolution:

-Substituting
+Substituting :

 This is the Fresnel diffraction integral.

-The general steps to find the electric field
+The general steps to find the electric field for a given input are:

-- Find the 2D spatial Fourier transform
+Find the 2D spatial Fourier transform of .

-to obtain . - Apply the inverse 2D spatial Fourier transform to
+Apply the inverse 2D spatial Fourier transform to to obtain .

 5.4 The Fraunhofer Limit: Far Field

-The Fraunhofer approximation, or far-field diffraction, is a limit of the Fresnel approximation valid at sufficiently large distances
+The Fraunhofer approximation, or far-field diffraction, is a limit of the Fresnel approximation valid at sufficiently large distances from an aperture or object of characteristic transverse size .
+It requires the Fresnel conditions to be met, plus an even stronger condition.

-The condition for Fraunhofer diffraction is often expressed using the Fresnel number
+The condition for Fraunhofer diffraction is often expressed using the Fresnel number .
+The Fraunhofer regime applies when , which means .

-The crucial simplification in the Fraunhofer limit arises from approximating the quadratic phase term in the Fresnel integral
+The crucial simplification in the Fraunhofer limit arises from approximating the quadratic phase term in the Fresnel integral .

 The Fraunhofer approximation essentially states that in the far field, the observed complex amplitude is proportional to the Fourier transform of the aperture distribution, multiplied by a phase factor.
-All plane wave components effectively interfere constructively only along specific directions corresponding to their
+All plane wave components effectively interfere constructively only along specific directions corresponding to their values, mapping spatial frequencies in the object plane to positions in the observation plane.

 5.5 Diffraction Patterns - Amplitude Modulation